syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-mode.md

 The Date Picker can be opened programmatically by setting the [IsOpen] property to `true` of [SfDatePicker].
 By default, the `IsOpen` property is `false`.

-Note: This property is automatically changed to `false` when you close the dialog by clicking outside of the it.
+Note: This property is automatically changed to `false` when you close the dialog by clicking outside of it.

 {% tabs %}